 Move on to the rest

 After sorting out your MVPs, work on the rest of the room.
 You’ll want all guests seated at a table to have something in common so that they won’t be eating in silence.
 Think about categories like “friends from U of T/school friends”, “guests from Muskoka/cottage friends”,“childhood friends”, “relatives from mom’s side” etc. If you’ve got a ton in one category, split them into smaller table groups on your wedding seating plan.

 Consider your guest’s needs

 Before you start congratulating yourself on finishing your seating plan, make sure you haven’t forgotten about any of your guest’s needs.
 If you don’t have a designated “children’s table”, kids should be seated next to their parents.
-Single friends should be seated with people they know or people they have things in common with - not with a group of married people.
+Single wedding guests should be seated with people they know or people they have things in common with - not with a group of married people.
 Grandparents and elderly guests should not be seated next to your band or speakers, but should get a good view of the couple.
-Remember to do some troubleshooting before crafting a seating chart and putting down place cards to avoid problems during your reception.
+Remember to do some troubleshooting before crafting a seating chart or escort cards and putting down place cards to avoid problems during your reception.